tldr-pages/tldr/pages/common/railway.md

 `railway up`

-- Open an interactive shell to a database directly in the CLI:
+- Open an interactive shell to a database:

 `railway connect`